-Fundraiser to benefit A.M.E.
-Church in Brownwood
+Fundraiser to benefit A.M.E. church in Brownwood

-A fundraiser lunch to benefit the Lee Chapel African Methodist Episcopal (A.M.E.) church will be from 10 a.m. to 2:30 p.m.
-Saturday, March 1, at the church, located at Cordell and Beaver streets in Brownwood.
+A fundraiser lunch to benefit the Lee Chapel African Methodist Episcopal (A.M.E.)
+Church will be from 10 a.m. to 2:30 p.m.
+Sunday, March 1, at the church, located at Cordell and Beaver streets in Brownwood.

 Brisket plates are $10.
 Sausage on a stick is $6.